aws-powertools/powertools-lambda-java/docs/core/metrics.md

     Overwriting the default dimensions will also overwrite the default `Service` dimension.
 If you wish to keep `Service` in your default dimensions, you need to add it manually.
 <!-- prettier-ignore-end -->

-### Creating a single metric with different configuration
+### Creating metrics with different configuration

-You can create a single metric with its own namespace and dimensions using `flushSingleMetric`:
+You can create metrics with different configurations e.g. different namespace and/or dimensions using `flushMetrics()`:

 === "App.java"